plausible/website/_posts/2024-09-24-woocommerce-analytics-plugin-one-click-setup-for-tracking-sales-funnel-marketing-and-more.md

 ![Demonstrating one-click setup of woocommerce tracking with Plausible](/uploads/plausible-one-click-ecommerce-tracking-for-woocommerce.gif "Demonstrating one-click setup of woocommerce tracking with Plausible")

-With this feature, you can track the following custom events automatically:
+With this feature, you can track the **following custom events automatically**:

-* Complete Purchase: Records a conversion along with its revenue earned in Plausible whenever a purchase is completed on your WooCommerce store.
+* **Complete Purchase**: Records a conversion along with its revenue earned in Plausible whenever a purchase is completed on your WooCommerce store.
-* Start Checkout: Records an event whenever someone starts a checkout, regardless of whether they complete it or not (helps with understanding checkout abandonment rates).
+* **Start Checkout**: Records an event whenever someone starts a checkout, regardless of whether they complete it or not (helps with understanding checkout abandonment rates).
-* Add to Cart: Records an event whenever someone adds an item to their cart (helps with understanding cart filling and abandonment rates).
+* **Add to Cart**: Records an event whenever someone adds an item to their cart (helps with understanding cart filling and abandonment rates).
-* Visit /product*: WooCommerce stores generally have their product pages on the path: \`URL/product/example product\`.
+* **Visit /product***: WooCommerce stores generally have their product pages on the path: \`URL/product/example product\`.
 This kind of a pageview goal helps in tracking product views and their related metrics.
-* Remove from Cart: Records an event whenever someone removes an item from their cart.
+* **Remove from Cart**: Records an event whenever someone removes an item from their cart.

-Secondly, you can track the following custom properties automatically.
+Secondly, you can track the **following custom properties automatically**.

 For context, [custom properties](https://plausible.io/blog/custom-dimensions-analytics#what-are-custom-dimensions) are additional contextual information about custom events.

 For eg. If “Add to cart” is an event, then “product name” and “quantity” can be its custom properties.
 This helps build a complete picture of what was added to the cart.

 * cart_total
 * cart_total_items